ethereum/EIPs/EIPS/eip-pbmrc1.md

 As the fulfilment of PBM conditions is likely to be subjected to audits to ensure trust amongst all transacting parties, the following evidence shall be documented to support audits:

-- The interface/events emitted **SHOULD** allow a fine-grained recreation of the transaction history.
+- The interface/events emitted **SHOULD** allow a fine-grained recreation of the transaction history, token types and token balances
 - The source code **SHOULD** be verified and formally published on a blockchain explorer.

 ### Fungibility